getlantern/lantern/SPECS.md

   anyway? 'lantern will continue to try to connect with the username and password you provided'

+* ok to not allow switching google accounts without full reset once you successfully sign in?

 * implement delete field via comet update? (see above)

 * should frontend refuse to connect to backend reporting incompatible version